-An HSA (health savings account) is a vehicle that you can use to save money on a pre-tax basis for out of pocket expenses for medical, dental and/or vision care.
-Only employees enrolled in a high deductible medical plan can participate in an HSA.
+The HSA (health savings account) is an account that you can use to save money on a pre-tax basis for medical, dental and/or vision out of pocket expenses.
+Only employees enrolled in a high deductible medical plan can participate in the HSA.

 Clermont County employees are permitted to set up their HSA at the financial entity of their choice.
 Keep in mind that some banks charge a monthly fee for this service.
 Most Credit Unions do not charge a fee; in additional, Credit Unions offer some great advantages when looking for investment opportunities.

-To enroll: 1st complete your benefit elections on-line (ESS); then print the HSA deposit form and take to the credit union or bank of your choice (must handle HSA accounts); return the completed form to the Auditor’s Office/Payroll.
+To enroll: First complete your benefit elections on-line (ESS); then print the HSA deposit form and take to the credit union or bank of your choice (must handle HSA accounts); return the completed form to the Auditor’s Office/Payroll.

 Some of the advantages of saving funds using the HSA are: